Sedimark/tutorial_AI/pruning/model_pruning_tutorial.md

-## Model Pruning for Efficient Time Series Forecasting
+## SEDIMARK Toolbox: Model Pruning for Efficient Time Series Forecasting

 As machine learning models grow in complexity, deploying them in real-world environments—especially on resource-constrained devices—requires a shift from “bigger is better” to “smaller and smarter.”
 One powerful method to achieve this is **model pruning**.